gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 # Berkeley Professional Certificate in ML and AI : 2025 Final Capstone Project Part 2 : Module-24
-### Detection And Prevention of Fradulent Phone Numbers
+### Project On: Detection And Prevention of Fradulent Phone Numbers

 **Module 24** This Capstone Module closes this Final Capstone Project with its relevant complete solution and sumissions, executive summary included below.